-The following Volkswagen models, manufactured between 2008 and 2015, contain
+The following Volkswagen models, manufactured between 2008 and 2015, contain the device:

 - VW Beetle